Expanding Access to Education

 With this demand for lifelong learning comes a corresponding demand for people who know how to build effective curricula.
 Great teachers have the ability to take raw information and convert it into an effective learning experience, much like a great chef takes raw ingredients and creates a delicious meal.
 A great teacher can prepare an experience that enables learners to master new skills through practice, feedback, and reinforcement.

-Similar to a building, education can be thought of as having a certain architecture.
+Similar to a house, an education can be thought of as having a certain architecture.
 One house might look different from another, but they share common underlying features.
 Every house needs a solid foundation, and everything from the structural components to the plumbing and wiring needs to be carefully connected to result in a robust and functional structure.
 An education also requires a foundation to support scaffolds of knowledge.
 Concepts must be connected and reinforced, enabling a novice to gain the robust mental schema of an expert.

 The ability to create effective curricula is a skill set, just like the ability to build a solid house or prepare a delicious meal.
 Just like any other skill set, it takes practice to get good at it.
 With the rising demand for expertise in curriculum development, an abundance of job opportunities in both industry and academia await teachers who possess these valuable skills.